-My Sautéed Shrimp and Scallops Recipe is a lightened-up version of a popular Mediterranean seafood dish.
+My Sautéed Shrimp and Scallops Recipe for is a lightened-up version of a popular Mediterranean seafood dish.
 My recipe is for two servings, but can easily be adjusted up with just a click in the recipe card, to serve 4 or 6.

 The dish that inspired this recipe includes flour in the marinade.
 The flour gives the finished dish a thick, marinara type sauce.
 I was looking for something with a thinner “broth-like” sauce.
 In my recipe I omitted the flour, added clam juice, and more wine to create a broth.
 The rice soaks up the broth better and the thinner broth is perfect for sopping up with a piece of crusty French bread.

 - Cayenne Pepper

 - Clam Juice

 (See recipe card for quantities.)

 Process shots were taken during cooking of recipe for four servings, not two servings.
 Recipe is for two servings, but can be adjusted up in recipe card.